 - Use blinds and curtains to keep sunlight at bay.

 When the direct sunlight hits your windows, it can let heat into the room, causing the temperature of your home to increase.
 During the winter, this can be nice as it warms your home up when the temperatures start to drop.
 However, during the summer, this will cause your AC to work harder to keep your home at a comfortable temperature.

 During times of the day when the sun is at its peak, you can work to deflect the heat from your home using blinds and curtains.
 During the warmer months, you can close the curtains and blinds to keep the heat at bay.
 During the winter, you can open up the blinds and curtains to let heat into your home, reducing the energy needed to keep your home comfortable.

-If you want your HVAC system to work efficiently, it’s important that you keep the system and its parts clean.
+If you want your HVAC system to work efficiently, you must keep the system and its parts clean.
 This includes the outdoor condenser unit.
 Keep the unit clean and clear of any debris throughout the year to help it run as efficiently as possible.
-Though you can clean the condenser unit yourself, you will need to call in an HVC technician to provide a more in-depth and thorough cleaning.
+Though you can clean the condenser unit yourself, you will need to call in an HVC technician to provide a more in-depth cleaning.